Daingean: History

-In the 1850s the jail (then known as Philipstown Gaol) was used to detain people who were convicted and sentenced to transportation to Australia while they waited for a ship to transport them.
+In the 1850s, Philipstown Gaol was used to detain people who were convicted and sentenced to transportation to Australia while they waited for a ship to transport them.
 Many of them died in the jail after spending several years waiting to be transported.

-Daingean has a number of important public buildings, including a courthouse whose design is locally attributed to James Gandon.
-Other large buildings include a children's reformatory (mentioned in the Ryan Report), the remnants of a military barracks (known as the footbarrack) giving its name to the bridge leading out of the town towards Tullamore - the footbarrack bridge.
-There are the remnants of an Anglican church and a functioning Roman Catholic church.
-Of these buildings all can still be seen in various states but few are still used for their original functions within the village.
-The courthouse has functioned as a town hall, dance hall and bingo hall, having been renovated in the 1980s by the state training body AnCO, using local labour.
+Public buildings in Daingean include the courthouse, whose design is locally attributed to James Gandon, and a children's reformatory, known as St Conleth's Reformatory.
+The remnants of a military barracks (known as the footbarrack) gives its name to the bridge leading out of the town towards Tullamore - the footbarrack bridge.
+There are the remnants of a Church of Ireland (Anglican) church and a functioning Roman Catholic church.
+A number of these buildings are no longer used for their original function.
+The courthouse, for example, has functioned as a town hall, dance hall and bingo hall, having been renovated in the 1980s.

 A bog body, given the name Old Croghan Man, was found near Daingean in 2004 and featured on the BBC Two Timewatch programme in January 2006.

 A book called From the Quiet Annals of Daingean was written and published by John Kearney of Daingean in December 2006.

 While there is a local farming economy, many of the people from Daingean work in Tullamore or commute further afield.
 Daingean is surrounded by the Bog of Allen and Bord Na Mona (BnM) remains a local employer, however the number employed is much reduced from the heyday when local people made a living working at the briquette factory and on the bog.
 The ESB power station at nearby Rhode was also a significant employer before its closure.
 Even in the period of high unemployment in the 1980s, the ESB and BnM trained local men in their apprenticeship programmes.

 Publican Matt Farrell was murdered in the town on 1 April 2009.
 A €10,000 reward was offered for information when the crime had not been solved several months later.